 We, the BUF Social & Environmental Justice Committee (SEJC), affirm and promote peace, justice and equality through action, education and raising awareness within our community and the wider world.
 We are a combined Social Justice and Green Sanctuary committee.

 Much of our work is performed by issue specific Ministry Action Teams.
 We also act through Project Teams and Partnerships.
 As a whole we meet three times a year, with the dates set a year in advance.
-Our next meetings of the committee as a whole are scheduled for Sunday January 22, 2023; April 30, 2023; and October 1, 2023.
-Next Program meeting dates are April 16, 2023 and September 17, 2023.
+Our next meetings of the committee as a whole are scheduled for Sunday April 7, 2024; October 6, 2024; and January 27, 2025.
+Next Program meeting dates are to be determined.

 For requests of the SEJC between meetings (co-sponsorships, funds, volunteers, etc.), please complete our SEJC Request Form, which will be reviewed by our executive team.